peterberwind/intro-to-functions.js-v-000/README.md

 ## Default parameters

 Ruby has an idea of allowing you to pass optional arguments by defaulting argument values.
-To create a default argument, you add an equal sign where you define the varible name of your argument and set it equal to the value you want it to default to:
+To create a default argument, you add an equal sign where you define the variable name of your argument and set it equal to the value you want it to default to:

 ```ruby
 def greet(name="you")